to-dev1/BattleSimulator/README.md

 # Files
 Create your own units with simple text files!
 Follow the instructions in the superheavy-mech.txt file which can be found in the folder data/blueprints/faction 1.
 Define the battle scenario in the battle.txt and select the planet by its index in planet.txt.
 The different planets can be found in the source file PlanetDatabase.

+# Structure
+The entry point to the program is the WindowSystem object in the WindowSystem file.
+The simulation is updated by the SimulationControl class, which also handles user input.